Conflict’s Corrosive Effect on Workplace Productivity

 One of the largest disruptions caused by conflict is individuals being distracted.
-A number of studies report that managers spend between twenty and forty percent of their time dealing with conflict.
+Several studies report that managers spend between twenty and forty percent of their time dealing with conflict.
 Some of this time is spent dealing with essential conflicts.
-Much of it, though, involves worrying about the conflict, complaining to others about it, and trying to come up with work-arounds to avoid having to address it directly.
-All of these activities take away from the focus of the manager’s job and detract from productivity.
-In the case of John and Gretchen, both of them were distracted from their work, as they thought about how badly the other person had treated them.
+Much of it, though, involves worrying about the conflict, complaining to others about it, and trying to come up with workarounds to avoid having to address it directly.
+All these activities take away from the focus of the manager’s job and detract from productivity.
+In the case of John and Gretchen, both were distracted from their work, as they thought about how badly the other person had treated them.
 They became distracted and lost focus on their work.

 Similar issues arise for employees involved in conflicts.
 When they complain to others about the problem, not only is their productivity impacted, but so is that of other people with whom they talk.
 Conflict can lead to emotional contagion where larger groups of people become upset and lose sight of their primary work goals.
 In the case of Gretchen and John, the colleagues and teammates they talked with about the problem also became involved, and they also lost their focus.

 The stress of this negative type of conflict can put a significant burden on individuals’ physical and psychological health.
-This can lead to cardio-vascular and gastrointestinal complaints.
-Not only can these increase an organisation’s healthcare costs, but they can also deplete individual employees’ energy and lessen their performance ability.
+This can lead to cardio-vascular and gastro-intestinal complaints.
+Not only can these increase an organization’s healthcare costs, but they can also deplete individual employees’ energy and lessen their performance ability.

 When the conflict seems overwhelming to individuals it can lead to absenteeism and in the most extreme cases, turnover.
 When employees are absent from work, there is a direct, albeit short term, loss of productivity.
 When employees voluntarily terminate employment, the productivity loss is more extreme.
 It takes time to recruit a new employee, train them, and bring them up to speed on the job.
 During this time, they are typically less productive than the person who left because of the conflict.
 Even if employees stay on the job, their engagement level might be negatively affected.
 This loss of connection can decrease their enthusiasm and productivity.